unixwzrd/text-generation-webui-macos/README.md

 ## All the features of the UI will run on macOS and have been tested on the following configurations, using only llama.cpp

-There are CUDA issues to work out, and I'd like to find a better way around this, but wanted to get this out as soon as I could and continue to work on the other in thw background.
+There are CUDA issues to work out, and I'd like to find a better way around this, but wanted to get this out as soon as I could and continue to work on the other in the background.

 |   Hardware                       | Memory | macOS Name | Version |
 |----------------------------------|--------|------------|---------|